 Learn more about New Mexico Advance Health Care Directives.

-When you make an advance health care directive with Quicken WillMaker Plus, it will conform to all of New Mexico’s laws about health care directives and it will print with plain English instructions that detail how to make it legal.
+When you make an advance health care directive with Quicken WillMaker Plus, it will conform to New Mexico law and it will print with plain English instructions that detail how to make it legal.